erive92d/ReadME-Gen/README.md

-# Professional Readme Generator
+# Readme Generator

 ## Description

 - What was your motivation?
-I want to be able to help others struggling to make Readme file for their project
+Improve my knwodlege

-- Why did you build this project?
+- Why did you build this project? to help others
-It is something that I need myself and others in order to create a readme file

 - What problem does it solve?
-The main problem that I've encountered is making table of contents for readme file
+Building templates

 - What did you learn?
-I learned how inquirer works, importing or exporting modules, creating node packaes
+How inqurier works

 ## Table of Contents